martinwells/objects.js/README.md

+# gamecore.js
-# gamecore.js - high-performance core classes for javascript game development
+High-performance core classes for javascript game development

 gamecore.js is a framework to help build high-performance (and large) games using javascript.

 It is comprised of two related parts:

-1) Classes - yummy object-oriented class support (optimized for gaming structure and performance)
+* Classes - an implementation of class.js (static inheritance, super methods and introspection)

-2) Object pooling - garbage collection bad, automatic super-fast object pooling good!
+* General purpose object pooling - garbage collection bad, automatic super-fast object pooling good!
+* Class and object IDs
+* LinkedList - a high-performance double linked list
+* Device - a device independent map (well, a start at one anyway)

 # Why?